 B. a calcium chloride test (measures the weight before and after of a very dry powder packet of calcium hydroxide)

-C. the DIY plastic sheet test
+C. the DIY plastic sheet concrete testing

 D. invasive and non-invasive meter

 A. Professionals’ Way of Concrete Testing